Looking for the best neutral paint colors for your home?

 Ahhh.
 SW Mindful Gray.
 How do I love thee?
 Let me count the ways.

-This is my first gray love.
+This is my first gray love from the farmhouse.

 I met him 10 years ago and I still adore him just as much.

 He’s the perfect mix of gray and greige and khaki.